 and read captions

-The Frederick Art Club is proud to drive a significant public art endeavor to honor fashion designer and Frederick, Maryland, native Claire McCardell (1905-1958).
+The Frederick Art Club is proud to have driven a significant public art endeavor that honors fashion designer and Frederick, Maryland, native Claire McCardell (1905-1958).
 Credited with inventing American sportswear, McCardell created innovative fashions that have uniquely defined decades of American fashion.
 Her design perspective continues to influence the industry to this day.

-The Claire McCardell Project is the creation of a larger-than-life bronze statue that will pay homage to the designer in her hometown.
-The sculpture will be located at Carroll Creek Linear Park, a world-class urban park that threads through downtown Frederick, Maryland.
-An accompanying wayside exhibit will tell the story of Claire’s extraordinary career, and the statue will be enhanced by a garden-like setting.
-Through this project, The Frederick Art Club joins a national trend to “break the bronze ceiling” by putting monumental women on a pedestal.
+The Claire McCardell Project involved the creation of a larger-than-life bronze sculpture that pays homage to the designer in her hometown.
+The sculpture was unveiled on October 17, 2021 at its site at the east end of Carroll Creek Park, a world-class urban park that threads through downtown Frederick, Maryland.
+An accompanying wayside exhibit tells the story of Claire’s extraordinary career, and the statue is enhanced by an elegant garden.
+Through this project, the Frederick Art Club joins a national trend to “break the bronze ceiling” by putting monumental women on a pedestal.

-The club has undertaken this public art project to:
+The club undertook this public art project to: